ddddddeon/aiac/README.md

 ### Command Line Builder

-- `aiac kubectl thats ExternalIPs of all nodes`
+- `aiac kubectl that gets ExternalIPs of all nodes`
 - `aiac awscli that lists instances with public IP address and Name`

 ### Query Builder